Volume 49, Issue 3 (12-2025) Research in Medicine 2025, 49(3): 11-20 | Back to browse issues page

 Send citation to:

-Zahmatkesh R, Tajdar M. Association of -1486T/C TLR9 gene polymorphism with risk of peptic ulcer and Helicobacter pylori infection.
-Research in Medicine 2025; 49 (3)
+Zahmatkesh R, Tajdar M. Association of the TLR9 -1486T/C Gene Polymorphism with the Risk of Peptic Ulcer Disease and Helicobacter pylori Infection.
+Research in Medicine 2025; 49 (3) :11-20

 URL: http://pejouhesh.sbmu.ac.ir/article-1-3426-en.html

-Background and Aim: Peptic ulcers (PUD) cause open sores in the lining of the stomach or duodenum, and Helicobacter pylori infection is a major cause.
-TLRs play an important role in detecting Helicobacter pylori infection, regulating and activating the host immune system against it.
-TLR-9 activates the immune system signaling pathway by recognizing the DNA of bacteria invading host epithelial cells.
-The aim of this study was to investigate the association between TLR9 gene -1486T/C polymorphism and the risk of PUD and Helicobacter pylori infection.
+Background and Aim: Peptic ulcer disease (PUD) is characterized by open sores in the lining of the stomach or duodenum, and Helicobacter pylori infection is a major etiological factor.
+Toll- like receptors (TLRs) plays an important role in detecting H. pylori infection and regulating and activating the host immune response.
+TLR9 activates immune signaling pathways by recognizing bacterial DNA invading host epithelial cells.
+The aim of this study was to investigate the association between the TLR9 gene -1486T/C polymorphism and the risk of PUD and H. pylori infection.

-Conclusion: The presence of the C allele at the -1486T/C polymorphism of the TLR9 gene appears to be associated with the risk of peptic ulcer and Helicobacter pylori infection in the studied population.
-However, further studies on larger and more diverse populations are needed to confirm or refute this finding.
+Conclusion: The presence of the C allele at the -1486T/C polymorphism of the TLR9 gene appears to be associated with an increased risk of peptic ulcer disease and H. pylori infection in the studied population.
+However, further studies with larger and more diverse populations are needed to confirm these findings.

 Type of Study: Original | Subject: Genetic